 - On May 30, 2015, Illinois State Superintendent Tony Smith testified at an Illinois Senate Education Committee’s subject-matter hearing that if schools and districts make a good faith effort to administer state-mandated annual testing, the IL State Board of Education will NOT withhold funding from districts because of low participation rates due to opt out.

-- Last year the IL State Board of Education (ISBE) opted out the entire state from science testing.
+- In 2015 the IL State Board of Education (ISBE) opted out the entire state from science testing.
 States must administer science testing by grade-span (i.e. once in 3-5th, once in 6-8th, once in high school).
 There was a 0% participation rate.
 No funding was lost.
 The US Department of Education (USED)’s response was described by the Chicago Tribune as a ‘crackdown‘.
 In fact, the ‘crackdown’ was a stern letter, informing the state that they needed to administer a science test the next year.

 - There simply is no federal or state law that requires financial or other penalties for schools or districts if parents opt out or refuse the test.
 Restriction of funding to a state or district is a general mechanism that the USED has, with which it can enforce any provision of federal education law in order to impose sanctions for serious, willful violations by state and district officials.
 Students and parents refusing testing, however, is not an instance of such a violation.